kittybellth/RPS-Multiplayer/README.md

 # RPS-Multiplayer

-creating a game paper, rock, scissor by woking with firebase
+// Purpose
+to create a game (rock, paper, scissors) and play by two seperate browsers by using realtime database (firebase).

+Tehnologies
+- HTML
+- CSS
+- Javascript
+- Jquery

+Framwork
+- Bootstrap